CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 On the "Discover" page, there is a Provider side bar that shows all of the preprint servers aggregated in that particular preprint server.
 The user can select a preprint server to search for preprints uploaded to that server.

 Below the Provider sidebar, there is a Subject sidebar that is sorted hierarchically.
-Clicking the arrow next to a subject will unfold the subdisciplines within that subject area.
-Selecting a subject area will return all of the preprints within that subject area.
+Clicking a facet next to a subject will unfold the subdisciplines within that subject area.
+Selecting a subject area will return all of the preprints that have that subject area as a discpline.
 Taxonomy that is custom to a community preprint server is not listed in this sidebar on the OSF Preprints "Discover" page.
 The user would need to go to the community preprint server's "Discover" page to search by their custom taxonomy.
 The preprints tagged with custom taxonomy are still aggregated in OSF Preprints.
 The tag does not appear on the preprint in search results, but, when clicked, the tag is listed on the preprint's "Details" page.

+Selected search facets are defined in the URL, so that a user can share/navigate to that URL and see that search facet and its parent expanded on the "Discover" page.

 Preprint search results display the preprint title first, followed by the author(s), discipline(s), abstract, and preprint provider.
 To access the rest of the metadata, there is a down arrow that the user can click to unfold the search result on the "Discover" page.
 Clicking the down arrow shows external links, such as a link to a preprint's journal publication, etc., an OAI (if any), tags (if any), and the date and time on which the preprint was added.